Barcos de Cristal

-Barcos de Cristal (Spanish for "Crystal Ships") is the title of the fifth studio album by singer-songwriter & producer Thomas Anders.
+Barcos de Cristal (Spanish for "Crystal Ships") is the fifth studio album by singer-songwriter and producer Thomas Anders.
 It is his first solo album to be sung in Spanish.
 It was released in 1994 in the United States for Latin America, and was produced by Ralf Stemmann and Christian De Walden (Marta Sánchez).
 Some tracks were co-written by Thomas Anders aka Chris Copperfield.
 A title track was used for the Argentine TV-series and reached No.1 in Argentina.
 Tu Chica Es Mi Chica was recorded as a duet with Glenn Medeiros.
 Una Mañana De Sol is a cover in Spanish on When Will I See You Again by The Three Degrees.
 Luna De Plata was covered by Kiara in 1995.